SDM-TIB/DeTrusty/README.md

 ```

 ## DeTrusty GUI
 Starting with version 0.4.0, DeTrusty also comes with a Web interface.
+Hence, you can run queries using your favorite browser.
 The Web interface uses the JavaScript library [YASGUI](https://triply.cc/docs/yasgui).
-The interface is accessible from `localhost:5000/sparql`.
+If you started the container as described above, the interface is accessible at `localhost:5000/sparql`.

 ## License
 DeTrusty is licensed under GPL-3.0.